 NEAD sufferers are unable to drive for certain periods of time (gov.org: assessing fitness to drive) and may be wary of using public transport.
 Relationships suffer with family members having to step in to the carer’s role.
 Lack of knowledge amongst health professionals leads to people being accused of faking, drug abuse or attention seeking.
 Correct diagnosis takes on average five years with many being treated unnecessarily for epilepsy with attendant risks.
 People may become increasingly incapacitated and no longer able to care for themselves, needing help with normal day-to-day activities such as washing and getting dressed.
 A few people are reduced to using a wheelchair when they leave the house.
 Anxiety and depression are common co-morbidities.

 The currently accepted treatment is Cognitive Behavioural Therapy (CBT) although this does not work for everyone and there are very long waiting lists.
 Other treatments, such as EMDR for those with traumatic causes, are being investigated.
-There are no currently approved medications for NEAD.
+There are currently no approved medications for NEAD.
 Some people may be prescribed anti-anxiety medication or antidepressants as appropriate.
 If people also present with additional functional symptoms, a collaborative care approach should be considered.